delfo2/Angular-blog/README.md

 ## API Integration
-This project utilizes the News API to fetch and display news articles.
-The News API provides the latest news headlines from various sources.
+This project utilizes the GNews API to fetch and display news articles.
+The GNews API provides the latest news headlines from various sources.

-For more information about the News API, please visit [News API Documentation.](https://newsapi.org).
+For more information about the News API, please visit [GNews API Documentation.](https://gnews.io).

+## Swiper Integration

+The project now includes Swiper, a free and modern mobile touch slider with hardware accelerated transitions and amazing native behavior.
+Swiper is intended to be used in mobile websites, mobile web apps, and mobile native/hybrid apps.

+Please note that Swiper is not compatible with all platforms; it is a modern touch slider focused only on modern apps/platforms to provide the best experience and simplicity.

+For more information about Swiper, please visit [Swiper Documentation.](https://swiperjs.com/)

 ## Further help